Search by location

 First introduced in September 2008 (PCV) and September 2009 (HGV), Driver CPC has 3 main objectives:

 - Underpin and expand on current driver knowledge e.g. driver hours, digital tachographs, rules and regulations etc.

 - Ensure new entrants have the required skills and knowledge to carry out their duties as professional drivers.

-Training consists of a series of modules, each lasting 7 hours on various topics that should be relevant to the drivers specific occupation.
+For Periodic CPC, tuition consists of a series of modules, each lasting 7 hours on various topics that should be relevant to the driver’s specific occupation.
 Driver CPC took effect from September 2008 for PCV drivers and September 2009 for HGV drivers.
 It is possible to complete periodic CPC training online or in a classroom.
 The choice is yours.

 Initial Driver CPC Training

 New drivers will complete their initial Driver CPC training as part of their category C1, C1E, C, D1 or D training.
 To obtain a licence, students will need to pass all the following modules:

 Module 1a.
 Theory test consisting of 100 multiple choice questions.
 Must get at least 85 correct answers.

 Module 1b.
 Hazard perception theory test.
 20 hazard clips.
 Each clip consists of 2 to 3 hazards.
 Must get at least 67 (out of 100) points to be awarded a pass.